vxbinaca/archive-env-NG/knawledge.md

 ```

 Youtube-dl stores the entry for the video in the video archive in a similar fashion:
+NOTE: sideID and extractorID are probably different in structure but similar to one another
 ```
 youtube JNo4d4pL9S8
 youtube jNpltNfQrVs